Get a Global Talent visa in the UK

 Get a final review

 Almost there!
-Sterling Law will draft your Stage 1 (and Stage 2 for Full Support package) application.
-The only thing left for you to do is to press submit.
+Our London-based legal partners will draft your Stage 1 (and Stage 2 for Full Support package) application.
+You will just need to wait for a decision!

 6